-- 3.5% salary increase effective September 1, 2024 for Bus Operators.
-Includes negotiated ATU Pension contribution (34.5%) and Employer PERS contribution (36.57%). - OPEB costs are included in Fringe Benefits and reflect adoption of GASB 75 which accrues for OPEB costs based on the Annual Required Contribution (ARC) for OPEB benefits. - \$3.65/gallon for fuel costs for the Bus Division. - All fiscal years show the transfer of District Division expense by line item. - The Bus Division's share of the District Division transfer is \$18.3 million.
+- 3.5% Salary increase for all Coalition and Non-Represented members effective July 25th, 2024 - 3.5% salary increase effective September 1, 2024 for Bus Operators.
+Includes negotiated ATU Pension contribution (34.5%) and Employer PERS contribution (36.57%). - OPEB costs are included in Fringe Benefits and reflect adoption of GASB 75 which accrues for OPEB costs based on the Annual Required Contribution (ARC) for OPEB benefits. - \$3.65/gallon for fuel costs for the Bus Division. - All fiscal years show the transfer of District Division expense by line item. - The Bus Division's share of the District Division transfer is \$17.9 million.